 Lenders funding the loan normally hold the loan in their investment portfolio and do not sell it on the secondary mortgage market.
 Portfolio loans do not follow Fannie Mae and Freddie Mac Agency Mortgage Guidelines.
 Each portfolio lender has its own mortgage guidelines.
 In the following paragraphs, we will cover condotel and non-warrantable financing guidelines.

 Adjustable-rate mortgages are 30-year mortgages.
 We offer 3/1 ARM, 5/1 ARM, 7/1 ARM Condotel, and Non-Warrantable Condo Financing.
-The index is based on the one-year treasuries, Cost Maturity Treasuries ( CMT ) and the margin is set at 3.0%
+The index is based on the one-year treasuries, Cost Maturity Treasuries ( CMT ), and the margin is set at 3.0%.

-Underwriting Update On Condotel And Non-Warrantable Condo Financing
+Underwriting Update on Condotel and Non-Warrantable Condo Financing

 Condo Unit Requirements

-In order to get a condotel unit or non-warrantable condominium unit approval, the condotel unit or non-warrantable condominium unit needs to be the following:
+To get a condotel unit or non-warrantable condominium unit approval, the condotel unit or non-warrantable condominium unit needs to be the following:

 - at least 500 square feet